 Foods For Anti Aging do not recommend consuming king mackerel due to their high mercury levels.
 Please see the mercury section down further in this article.

-Even though, some people still enjoy eating king mackerel and try to use the smaller ones which probably contain less mercury.
-Some people may find king mackerel a little fishy therefore the preparation is important.
+Even though, some people still enjoy eating it and try to use the smaller ones which probably contain less mercury.
+Some people may find it a little fishy therefore the preparation is important.

-Many people soak the fish in milk or icy water, rinse the fillets and soak the fish again.
-Repeat this process until the flesh of the fish and the water become clearer.
+Many people soak them in milk or icy water, rinse the fillets and soak the fish again.
+Repeat this process until the flesh and the water become clearer.

 - Lemon juice